etgarP/ex2/README.md

 # Ex2 for Advanced Programming Class

 This repository contains an advanced programming assignment where we have developed a client-side web application connected to a server.
-The server utilizes MongoDB with Mongoose and follows the provided API specifications.
+The server utilizes Express, MongoDB with Mongoose and follows the provided API specifications.
 We have also implemented real-time communication between clients using Socket.IO.

 ## Server